 rss elements.
 However, my educated guesses as to their purposes are as follows:

 A section’s source identifies a partial URL that your readers visit on your website.
 While on this section, as identified by their source, matched content should preferably recommend content that match the URLs of the identified target addresses.
 This seems correct given the format, but I’ve been unable to confirm that this is how it works.
 Recommendations seem to still be at AdSense’s discretion.

 This can be a powerful feature to many publishers who publish frequently and on diverse topics.

-The last element, rss, seem to specify the URL of a syndication feed.
+rss, seem to specify the URL of a syndication feed.
 I presume this feed is fetched more often than once per day like the main rules files, and I further guess that links in the feed may be prioritized above other links when they’d provide relevant recommendations.
 I haven’t been able to confirm this either, but I can’t see any other use this tag would have.

 Google AdSense doesn’t have any contact options, so I was unable to inquire for any input for this article.